edap/graphics-codex-course/03Rays/README.md

 -this notes are just for personal use-

 This project is an excercise part of the programming projects course [graphix codex](http://graphicscodex.com/) by Morgan McGuire.
-All the quotes that you see in this files comes from this online book.
+All the quotes that you see in this file comes from this online book.